bdm15b/bdm15bCompresion/README.md

   - SchubsH.java
   - SchubsL.java
   - SchubsArc.java
-  - Deschubs.java (Does not have own test file since SchubsHTest, SchubsLTest, and SchubsArcTest test and use Deschubs.
+  - Deschubs.java (Does not have own test file since SchubsHTest, SchubsLTest, and SchubsArcTest test and use Deschubs0.

  C Requirements Met: